Opal card: Infrastructure

-Top up machines
+Opal machines

 Over 350 top up machines are installed at railway stations, light rail stops and ferry wharves throughout the Opal area.
 The first generation machines can only provide top ups with a debit or credit card.
 Second generation machines provide top ups and can also sell single trip tickets.
 There are two types of second-generation machines – the difference between the types is the ability to accept cash in addition to electronic payment.
 On 11 March 2015, the first top up machines became available at the recently opened Edmondson Park and Leppington railway stations.
 This had been extended to nearly 100 stations and wharves by July 2015.
 In 2016, the second generation machines are being installed with 58 of the credit card only and 118 of the cash and credit card machines installed as at 23 June 2016.

 Opal readers

 Opal readers are used to tap on or off.
 They are installed atop existing ticket barriers, or mounted on a stand-alone pole at railway stations, light rail stops or ferry wharves, or integrated into light or power poles.
 Buses are the exception, with readers installed on the bus itself.
 The rollout of Opal technology has seen a new style of gates introduced at a number of major stations.
 When tapping on or off, all readers display the current balance of the card or an error message if the tap failed to work.
 Tap offs also display the fare deducted for the trip.
 A trip that is part of an existing journey will display "transfer" when tapping on.
 For contactless cards and school cards a green tick is shown.

 Non-adult Opal cards have their own distinct 'ding' when tapping on or off, in addition to having a light mounted atop a train station or ferry wharf barrier lit up, allowing for Transport Officers and police to identify and enforce correct fares.

 The design of the cigar-shaped Opal poles won the Transport category of the Sydney Design Awards, the Australian International Design Award and the Powerhouse Museum Design Award.